nu1504ta0609sa0902/CYD35_practice_project/README.md

 # This is NOT Cheap Yellow Display 2.8 ESP32-2432S028R

 # CYD35_practice_project
-Store CYD 3.5 Inch Projects
+Keep CYD 3.5 Inch Projects

 # This is to record my learning and progress for CYD35.
 CYD35 = CYD 3.5 screen